 Rather than worrying about keeping track of who paid for what, you can simply use the joint credit card for every purchase and split the bill at the end of the month.

-Of course, you can also increase the amount of cash back you earn on a cash back rewards card like the Discover it Card.
+Of course, you can also increase the amount of cash back you earn on a cash back rewards card like the Discover it®-Double Cash Back your first year.
 However, whether you are trying to earn cash back rewards or not, use a joint credit card account with the same caution as you would any other credit card—pay off the balance in full every month or be prepared to deal with the consequences.

 What About You?

 Have you added authorized users to your credit card or been an authorized user on somebody else’s card?
 Did it work well, or end in disaster?
 Do you think it’s a good idea?
 Let me know!